-Gyorgy Preisz
+Margit Preisz

-This is me.
-The photo was taken in Budapest in 1924, when I was two years old.
+This is my mother Margit Preisz, nee Blum, in Nagykata in 1937.
 My parents met in Nagykata; they had some distant relative in common who invited my mother to Nagykata for some feast or ball, and they met there.
 They got married in 1921, and I was born in 1922.
 At that time, after World War I, the housing conditions were bad and they managed to get a one-bedroom apartment in Tisza Street in Budapest.
 In 1931 they managed to get a comfortable two-bedroom apartment in Visegrad Street.
 My mother lived there until the time of the yellow star houses.
 My father died there, I went into forced labor service from there.
 My mother didn't work because, back then, my father maintained us easily with his bookkeeper's salary.
-Most of the time my parents were satisfied with the servants, so every servant of ours spent a few years at our place.
-We had a servant not only there in Visegrad Street, but even when we had that one-bedroom apartment in

-Tisza Street.
-It was natural that there was a servant in a middle-class family because in the Horthy era the husband could earn enough money so that his wife wouldn't have to go work; they wouldn't have let her work anyway because people would speak badly of a man who couldn't maintain his wife and children.
-In middle-class families women stayed at home.
+In the Horthy era the husband could earn enough money so that his wife wouldn't have to go work; they wouldn't have let her work anyway because people would speak badly of a man who couldn't maintain his wife and children.
+In middleclass families women stayed at home.
 I don't know what my mother did, besides going to the hairdresser, to the dressmaker, and to her girlfriends.
 She went out for walks, went to drink coffee.
 I went with her many times.
 I still know where the dressmaker's was, where the milliner's was, where the hairdresser's was.
 My mother was an elegant woman and she was beautiful, too.
-I also had a fraulein [governess]; we could even afford that, too.
-I went for walks with her many times, and we talked in German.